-A base submodel that implements the inverted form of the Butler-Volmer relation to solve for the reaction overpotential.
+A submodel that implements the inverted form of the Butler-Volmer relation to solve for the reaction overpotential.

 - param Model parameters - domain (iter of str, optional) The domain(s) in which to compute the interfacial current.
-Default is None, in which case j.domain is used. - reaction (str) The name of the reaction being implemented - Extends ( pybamm.interface.kinetics.ButlerVolmer) -
+Default is None, in which case j.domain is used. - reaction (str) The name of the reaction being implemented - options (dict) A dictionary of options to be passed to the model.
+In this case "sei film resistance" is the important option.
+See pybamm.BaseBatteryModel - Extends ( pybamm.interface.BaseInterface) -